cpp-linter/cpp-linter-action/README.md

           style: 'file'
           auto-fix: 'true'  # automatically fix format issues
 ```

+On `pull_request` events `actions/checkout` checks out the merge commit by default.
+Auto-fix
+commits on the pull request's head commit, so set `ref` as above; without it the action prints
+a warning and makes no commit.

 > [!TIP]
 > Commits pushed with the default `GITHUB_TOKEN` do not start new workflow runs,